Find out what information may be shared, publicly released and what information may be withheld by the Overseas Investment Office.

 - financial records: details of financing for the investment transactions, financial statements, details of loans, taxation records, details of other investments in New Zealand, and

-- business records: details of your business experience and acumen, evidence of good character, including details of previous relevant convictions, business structures and relationships, including shareholdings, beneficial interests, directorships, and other office holdings.
+- business records: information about your character and capability, business structures and relationships, including shareholdings, beneficial interests, directorships, and other office holdings.